GStreamer/gstreamer/markdown/frequently-asked-questions/using.md

 ## Where should I report bugs ?

-Bug management is now hosted on GNOME's Bugzilla at
-<http://bugzilla.gnome.org>, under the product GStreamer.
-Using bugzilla
-you can view past bug history, report new bugs, etc. Bugzilla requires you to make an account here, which might seem cumbersome, but allows us to at least have a chance at contacting you for further information, as we will most likely have to.
+Bugs are tracked in GNOME's Bugzilla at <http://bugzilla.gnome.org>, under the product GStreamer.
+Using bugzilla you can view past bug history, report new bugs, submit patches etc. Bugzilla requires you to create an account there, which might seem cumbersome, but allows us to at least have a chance at contacting you for further information, as we will often have to do.

 ## How should I report bugs ?

 When doing a bug report, you should at least describe

-  - your distribution
+  - your distribution, distribution version and GStreamer version

   - how you installed GStreamer (from git, source, packages, which ?)